 Chocolate Carrot Strawberry Garden

-EDIBLE Chocolate Carrot Strawberry GARDEN is the perfect DIY Mother's day gift from kids!
+EDIBLE Chocolate Carrot Strawberry GARDEN is the perfect DIY Mother's day dessert craft from kids!
 This simple craft uses chocolate cookies for dirt and chocolate covered strawberries for carrots!
-Place a few craft rabbits in the dirt and you have a beautiful edible vegetable garden!
 Great for toddlers, preschoolers and older children to make for Mothers and Grandmas who love to garden!

 - Plant Pot I recommend a 6 or 8 inch pot

 - Chocolate Cookies